oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/examining-and-updating-the-build-spec.md

 Loading existing settings information
 Found vault
 Found vault key
-No existing reuse information for OCIR_HOST_VAULT, continuing Checking if secret OCIR_HOST_VAULT already exists secret OCIR_HOST_VAULT Does not exist, creating it and setting it to dxb.ocir.io and description OCIR hostname The OCID for the OCIR_HOST_VAULT secret is ocid1.vaultsecret.oc1.uk-london-1.amaaaaaaq54j26aaquv2oxfcvd7lm2sex4aqwfzy5ubwd6znzjhsv6obpcna
+No existing reuse information for OCIR_HOST, continuing Checking if secret OCIR_HOST_VAULT already exists secret OCIR_HOST_VAULT Does not exist, creating it and setting it to dxb.ocir.io and description OCIR hostname The OCID for the OCIR_HOST_VAULT secret is ocid1.vaultsecret.oc1.uk-london-1.amaaaaaaq54j26aaquv2oxfcvd7lm2sex4aqwfzy5ubwd6znzjhsv6obpcna
 Loading existing settings information
 Found vault
 Found vault key
-No existing reuse information for OCIR_STORAGE_NAMESPACE_VAULT, continuing Checking if secret OCIR_STORAGE_NAMESPACE_VAULT already exists secret OCIR_STORAGE_NAMESPACE_VAULT Does not exist, creating it and setting it to axqyfhi1mo8s and description OCIR Storage namespace
+No existing reuse information for OCIR_STORAGE_NAMESPACE, continuing Checking if secret OCIR_STORAGE_NAMESPACE already exists secret OCIR_STORAGE_NAMESPACE Does not exist, creating it and setting it to axqyfhi1mo8s and description OCIR Storage namespace
-The OCID for the OCIR_STORAGE_NAMESPACE_VAULT secret is ocid1.vaultsecret.oc1.uk-london-1.amaaaaaaq54j26acrs3y52m7y6ynmqc2ewsjirew6ta5vncjxi63z5c3kzoa
+The OCID for the OCIR_STORAGE_NAMESPACE secret is ocid1.vaultsecret.oc1.uk-london-1.amaaaaaaq54j26acrs3y52m7y6ynmqc2ewsjirew6ta5vncjxi63z5c3kzoa
   ```

   The script will set the secrets up based on information gathered when the OCIR container images were created.
 It will display the OCID's for the two secrets.
 When you do the next step these will no longer be visible, so please copy these into a text editor (along with the associated secret name !) or note pad as you will need this information when you update the build_spec.yaml file.